 Mr John Paul Phelan T.D., Minister of State for Local Government and Electoral Reform has established two committees on 13 December 2017 to review local electoral areas.
 Press Release.

-The Committees’ reports will be considered by the Minister as the basis for the revision of local electoral areas for use at the local elections to be held in 2019.
-For the purposes of the review, the Committees will have regard to the population as ascertained at Census 2016 and will assume no change in the total membership of each local authority.
+The Committees’ reports were presented to the Minister on 13 June 2018.
+They will be considered by the Minister as the basis for the revision of local electoral areas for use at the local elections to be held in 2019.
+Statutory Instruments giving effect to the recommendations in the Reports of the Local Electoral Area Boundary Committees will be made in due course.

-Committee No. 1 will report and make recommendations on every county, including Limerick City and County and Waterford City and County, other than Cork, Dún Laoghaire-Rathdown, Fingal, Galway and South Dublin.
+Committee No. 1 reported and made recommendations on every county, including Limerick City and County and Waterford City and County, other than Cork, Dún Laoghaire-Rathdown, Fingal, Galway and South Dublin.

-Committee No. 2 will report and make recommendations on Dublin City, and the counties of Dún Laoghaire-Rathdown, Fingal and South Dublin.
+Committee No. 2 reported and made recommendations on Dublin City, Cork City and Galway City, and the counties of Dún Laoghaire-Rathdown, Fingal and South Dublin.

 The terms of reference of both Committees can be found on the website of the Boundary Committees at www.boundarycommittee.ie.